 In some cases, unscrupulous repair shops may recommend unnecessary or marginal repairs to make additional money.
 Mechanics may operate on commission and therefore have an incentive to make more repairs than necessary.
-Car owners who are unsure whether a repair is necessary may wish to take their vehicle to another repair shop for a second opinion.
+Owners who are unsure whether a repair is necessary may wish to take their vehicle to a shop specializing in diagnostic work.
+Since diagnostic-only shops don't actually repair cars, they have no reason to recommend unnecessary repairs.